 ● lunch for 4 at our post race BBQ

 ● one commemorative t-shirt-made specifically for our fundraisers

-Remember this fundraising option will close on December 31, 2020.
+Remember this fundraising option will be closed on May 1, 2022.

 Your $500 must be received by Sept.
 7 or you will not be able to race with us on the last Sunday of September.